plone/training/docs/plone-deployment/plone-stack.md

 ## Database server

 Hosts either a Zeo server or a relational database.
-Most hosting providers offer managed relational database services with proper backup and replication, you should consider this as a primary option if you are not familiar with database management.
+Most hosting providers offer managed relational database services with proper backup and replication, you should consider this as a primary option if you're not familiar with database management.